 Where Can I Buy Magic Truffles?

-You can find magic truffles at Azarius at Kerkstraat 119.
+There are many smart shops in Amsterdam where you can find magic truffles.
+One place is Azarius at Kerkstraat 119.
 Azarius is a smart shop with an impressive range of goodies.
 They have friendly staff who will answer your questions and give you information and advice about magic truffles.

 Generally, you can buy per dose.
 I recommend you to get advice from the staff in the shop you buy your truffles from; tell them your experience with psychedelics and what type of experience you are looking for, and ask them any questions you have.